Cmdliner/Gamma/README.md

 alt="Oyeah!
 Escrow"
 style="display: block; width: 100%; height: auto"
 />
-The REST API server for the `OYeah!
+The REST API server for the `Oyeah!
 Escrow` platform

 ## How To Setup